We work with many law firms and one of the biggest challenges for any new or established law firm is generating a steady stream of website traffic.

 Mobile-friendliness and responsive design became very critical to search engine optimization when Google announced that mobile-friendliness would be used as a ranking signal starting in April 2015.

-To emphasize the importance of mobile user experience, even more, Google recently announced that mobile site speed would become a ranking signal.
+To emphasize the importance of mobile user experience even more, Google announced on July 9th, 2018 that mobile site speed is now a ranking signal.
 Learn how to improve load time of a website to make sure your pages continue to rank.

 You can use this tool from Google to test the mobile-friendliness of your site.

 If you’re finding that your site isn’t mobile-friendly, reach out to us to learn more about our web design service and how we can work to make your site responsive.